AlexGolin/GoBlockchain/README.md

 curl -X POST -d @data.json http://localhost:8080/

-Requires an .env file set with the PORT you wish to use.
-By default its 8080.
+Requires a .env file set with the PORT you wish to use.
+By default it's 8080.